electricimp/imp-central-impt/TestingGuide.md

 ### GitHub Credentials

-This is important if your test files use [include from GitHub](#include-from-github).
+It may be needed if your test files use [include from GitHub](#include-from-github).

 For unauthenticated requests the GitHub API allows you to make [up to 60 requests per hour](https://developer.github.com/v3/#rate-limiting).
 This may be not sufficient for intensive test running.
 To overcome the limitation you can provide GitHub's user credentials.
-There two ways to do this:
+There are two ways to do this:

 - Via environment variables - we strongly recommend this way due to the security reasons.
 You should specify two environment variables:
-  - `GITHUB_USER`
+  - `GITHUB_USER` - GitHub username.
-  - `GITHUB_TOKEN` (**TODO** - can this be personal access token or password? maybe rename?)
+  - `GITHUB_TOKEN` - GitHub password or personal access token.

 - Via github credentials file.
   - This file may be created or updated by [**impt test github**](./CommandsManual.md#test-github) command.
 You specifies GitHub's username and password and they are saved in the specified file.
 Note, the credentials are saved in a plain text.
   - You may have several github credentials files and they may be located in any places.
-You specifies a concrete github credentials file when you [run the tests](#running-tests).
-If the specified file exists, the GitHub's credentials are taken from it.
-If the specified file does not exist, the GitHub's credentials are taken from the environment variables. (**TODO** - is this correct? check and update... and the default file in the test project home seems strange.)
+You specifies a concrete github credentials file during [test configuration creation or updating](#test-configuration).
+If the specified file exists when you [run the tests](#running-tests), the GitHub's credentials are taken from it.
+If the specified file does not exist, the GitHub's credentials are taken from the environment variables if they are set.

 *Example:*
 **TODO** - screenshot

 ### Running Tests

 To run the tests of your configured test project call [**impt test run**](./CommandsManual.md#test-run) command from the test project home.
-By default, the tests will be executed according to your [test configuration](#test-configuration).
-You may want or need to specify additional settings in the test run command:
+The tests will be executed according to your [test configuration](#test-configuration).

-- By default, the tool searches for all test files according to the file names and/or patterns specified in the [test configuration](#test-configuration).
+By default, the tool searches for all test files according to the file names and/or patterns specified in the [test configuration](#test-configuration).
 The search starts from the test project home and includes all subdirectories.
 The tool looks for all test cases in the found files.
 All test methods in all found test cases are considered as tests for execution.
 For a particular run you may select a subset of test files, test cases, test methods by specifying `--tests` option.
 See the details [here](#running-selective-tests).

-- If your test files use [include from GitHub](#include-from-github) and you use github credentials file to store [GitHub's credentials](#github-credentials), you should specify a path to that file as a value of `--github-config` option.

-- If your tests use [Builder variables](#builder-variables), you should specify a path to the file with Builder variables as a value of `--builder-config` option.

-- You may disable or enable [Builder cache](#builder-cache) by `--builder-cache` option.
-By default, Builder cache is controlled by the [test configuration](#test-configuration).

-- You may run the tests in the [debug mode](#debug-mode) by specifying `--debug` option.

 The selected tests are executed in an arbitrary order. (**TODO** tests? test cases? or test files?).
 The tests run on all devices which are currently assigned to the Device Group specified in the [test configuration](#test-configuration).
 First - all tests run on one device, then - on a second one, etc. (**TODO** correct?)
 The order of devices - **TODO** - maybe explain all the above using a test session term (?)

 Every test is treated as failed if an error has been thrown.
 Otherwise the test is treated as passed.
 **TODO** - Explain about test-on-fail, timeout, allow-disconnect.

+You may clear the [Builder cache](#builder-cache) by `--clear-cache` option.
+The cache, if existed, will be deleted before running the tests.
+And, if the Builder cache is enabled in the [test configuration](#test-configuration), it will be re-created during the tests running.

+You may run the tests in the [debug mode](#debug-mode) by specifying `--debug` option.

 *Example:*
 **TODO** - screenshots and explanations for a successfull test execution and several failed test executions